Grounding Gaps in Language Model Generations: Abstract

 \section{Abstract}

 Effective conversation requires common ground: a shared understanding between the participants.
 Common ground, however, does not emerge spontaneously in conversation.
 Speakers and listeners work together to both identify and construct a shared basis while avoiding misunderstanding.
 To accomplish grounding, humans rely on a range of dialogue acts, like clarification \textit{(What do you mean?)} and acknowledgment \textit{(I understand.)}.
-In domains like teaching and emotional support, carefully constructing grounding prevents misunderstanding.
-However, it is unclear whether large language models (LLMs) leverage these dialogue acts in constructing common ground.
+However, it is unclear whether large language models (LLMs) generate text that reflects human grounding.
 To this end, we curate a set of \textit{grounding acts} and propose corresponding metrics that quantify attempted grounding.
-We study whether LLMs use these grounding acts, simulating them taking turns from several dialogue datasets, and comparing the results to humans.
-We find that current LLMs are presumptive grounders, biased towards assuming common ground \textit{without} using grounding acts.
-To understand the roots of this behavior, we examine the role of instruction tuning and reinforcement learning with human feedback (RLHF), finding that RLHF leads to less grounding.
-Altogether, our work highlights the need for more research investigating grounding in human-AI interaction.
+We study whether LLM generations contain grounding acts, simulating turn-taking from several dialogue datasets and comparing results to humans.
+We find that---compared to humans---LLMs generate language with less conversational grounding, instead generating text that appears to simply presume common ground.
+To understand the roots of the identified \textit{grounding gap}, we examine the role of instruction tuning and preference optimization, finding that training on contemporary preference data leads to a reduction in generated grounding acts.
+Altogether, we highlight the need for more research investigating conversational grounding in human-AI interaction.

 \blfootnote{\coauth Equal contribution.}